Based on Doctor Who and The Tomorrow People (the original series). Copyrights owned by their respective creators and the telepaths of other universes.

 "That I don't go haring off and train people from the distant past.
 I could never still that long."

-"I find that if you start with good ethics and good intent, it's so much easier."
+"I find that if you start with a person with good ethics and good intent, it's so much easier."

 A young man approached.
 "You are the first of homo novis.
 How did you get here?
 Don't you know the laws of time?"

 The Doctor coughed.
-"I am a Time Lord, my people invented the laws of time."
+"I am a Time Lord, my people invented the laws of time.
+And almost everything else, but we won't talk about that."

 The man's eyes narrowed and The Doctor could sense his mind being probed.
 Normally, he would have thrown up defences.
-This time, he lowered them.
-The man stumbled as the Time Lord's vast mind, many lives and horrific experience was completely open to his view without limit.
+This time, he lowered them, offering everything.
+The man stumbled as the Time Lord's vast mind, many lives and horrific experience was completely open to his view without limit or restraint.

 Never had anyone encountered a life so rich, so filled with sorrow, so filled with compassion.
 So filled with Time Lord injunctions on what can and cannot be done, so filled with understanding of the limits imposed by reality, so filled with knowledge of time travel even between universes and the mechanics of it.